Astrophysics Wrapped 2025: Year-in-Review of Every Astrophysics arXiv Paper from 2025: Results and Discussion

 \subsection{Titles and Abstracts}

 We include a small section on the specifics of titles and abstracts since much of the statistics from this section have already been included elsewhere.
-Two basic but nonetheless insightful metrics we report are the average length of titles at \textbf{13 words} and the average length of the abstract at \textbf{211 words per paper}.
-Across primary subjects, the word count for titles and abstracts is within 1$\sigma$ of the mean, demonstrating that there is no significant difference. \\\\ We can also analyse if the papers associated with different telescopes tend to have longer or shorter titles or abstracts.
+Two basic but nonetheless insightful metrics we report are the average length of titles at 13 words and the average length of the abstract at 211 words per paper.
+Across primary subjects, the word count for titles and abstracts is within 1$\sigma$ of the mean, demonstrating that there is no significant difference.

+We can also analyse if the papers associated with different telescopes tend to have longer or shorter titles or abstracts.
 While both the length of the title and abstract for all telescopes is within 1$\sigma$ of the mean of the overall sample, we would like to point out that papers associated with the Fermi telescope have both the longest titles and abstracts among all the telescopes.
-We also compare with the number of pages, tables and figures and find no strong correlation between any of these and the length of the title or abstract. \\\\ Lastly, we look at if and how citations have any relation to the length of a title or abstract.
-Just as an example, we show the plot of citations versus title and abstract length in Figures \ref{fig:title}, \ref{fig:abstract}.
+We also compare with the number of pages, tables and figures and find no strong correlation between any of these and the length of the title or abstract.

+Lastly, we look at if and how citations have any relation to the length of a title or abstract.
+Just as an example, we show the plot of citations versus title and abstract length coloured by the local density in Figures \ref{fig:title}, \ref{fig:abstract}.
 From the figure, there is no clear dependence of either of the length's on the number of citations.
 This does not change when switching to the other citation indices.
 Owing to how different journals have different rules for their titles and abstracts, this makes sense.
 Considering the nature of the data, we calculate the Spearman's rank correlation.
 We obtain values of $\rho = 0.051$ for title length and $0.121$ for abstract length (both calculated for AAC) with very small p-values ($p < 0.001$).
 This indicates a highly statistically significant but very weak positive monotonic relation between title and abstract length and the number of citations, allowing us to conclude that title and abstract length are not major determiners of the number of citations.
 Changing the citation index does not change the conclusion of this result.